mauroservienti/milestone.github.io/_posts/mattox-endpoints.md

 ---
 layout: post
-title: "Mattox, simple and pre-configured NServiceBus endpoints"
+title: "Mattox: simple, pre-configured NServiceBus endpoints"
 author: Mauro Servienti
 synopsis: "NServiceBus endpoints support only code-based configuration, which is handy and not always friendly at the same time.
-Not all hope is lost, though.
-What if we could plugin the superb Microsoft configuration extension to configure NServiceBus endpoints?"
+But what if we could plug in the superb Microsoft configuration extensions to configure NServiceBus endpoints?"
 header_image: /img/posts/mattox-endpoints/header.jpg
 tags:
 - nservicebus